qba73/mikrus/README.md

 # mikrus

-`mikrus` is a Go library and command-line client for the the [MIKRUS VPS](https://mikr.us) provider.
+`mikrus` is a Go library and command-line client for [MIKRUS VPS](https://mikr.us) provider.
 It allows you to interact with provisioned servers and perform various tasks, for example:

 - show information about your server
 - list provisioned servers